The St. Louis Red Stockings 1876 season

 By February of 1876, the National League of Professional Base Ball Players had organized with clubs in Boston, Philadelphia (the Athletics), Hartford, New York (the Mutuals), Chicago, St. Louis (the Brown Stockings), Louisville and Cincinnati.
 One provision in the rules of the organization prohibited two clubs from the same city entering for the championship.
 This rule prevented several clubs from the National Association of 1875 from joining the League, including the St. Louis Reds, the Philadelphias and the Atlantics of Brooklyn.
 A second provision prohibited League clubs from playing teams outside the League as a visiting club, which prevented visiting NL clubs from playing the Reds while in St. Louis.
 The two rules left the Reds (and many other clubs) on the outside of the top tier of professional baseball.
 The Reds nonetheless pushed forward in 1876 as a professional organization.
 Their lineup included Redmond (ss), Morgan (p), and Dillon (now at 2b), the last holdovers from the original 1873 club.
 Art Croft (1b), Tom Oran (cf), Dan Collins (3b), John Magner (lf) and Tom Loftus (rf) returned from 1875.
 Rounding out the nine was Tom Dolan (c), who appeared in one game with the team in 1875 (as a fill-in in Louisville).

 The season started in April with games against "picked nines" and amateur clubs in St. Louis, including a surprise loss to St. Louis University on April 12, 1876.
-"One of the queer things which continually happens in base ball happened in the city yesterday, when the nine of St. Louis University defeated the professional Reds by a score of 14 to 12."(1) The Reds were missing Billy Redmond that day, who was newly married the day prior; McNeary (most likely Tom, but possibly one of his younger brother Frank or John) played center field as the ninth player in place of Billy.
+"One of the queer things which continually happens in base ball happened in the city yesterday, when the nine of St. Louis University defeated the professional Reds by a score of 14 to 12."(1) The Reds were missing Billy Redmond that day, who was newly married the day prior; McNeary (most likely Tom, but possibly one of his younger brothers, Frank or John) played center field as the ninth player in place of Billy.
 After a series of wramup games, the Reds met the Brown Stockings on April 18, and again on April 22, losing both games.
 They then split two games in St. Louis against the Covington Stars before setting out on a short trip to Memphis and Louisville.
 It was the first of four road trips for the club in 1876.
-They went 6-1 on the trip, with their only loss a game againt the Covington Stars in Covington, in which Dolan could not play (hurt foot), so Dillon caught (and made seven errors) and "Bohn, the Reds substitute, was placed on second, and he... failed to do anything, although he had four opportunities given him."(2) On their return, Tom (Sleeper) Sullivan was signed as the change catcher and tenth man.
+They went 6-1 on the trip, with their only loss a game againt the Covington Stars in Covington, in which Dolan could not play (hurt foot), so Dillon caught (and made seven errors) and "Bohn, the Reds substitute, was placed on second, and he... failed to do anything, although he had four opportunities given him."(2) On their return, Tom (Sleeper) Sullivan was signed as the change catcher and tenth man (and presumably Bohn was released).

 The games